KrishnaMehta123/Suggestedits/docs/Hyper Personalization/personalize-message-all/linked-content/linked-content-functionality.md

 next:
   description: ''
 ---
+@Meenal: Not reviewing the document.
+But., I suggest we change the doc title to "Linked Content: Performance and Caching")

 # Overview

 CleverTap fetches dynamic content from external sources in real-time when delivering personalized messages using Linked Content.
 The speed and efficiency of this process depend on how the content is personalized and how caching is utilized.